Skip to main content

 Required methods

-Every resource must extend Exowizz\Exo\Resource and implement four methods:
+Every Resource must extend Exowizz\Exo\Resource and implement four methods:

 use Exowizz\Exo\Resource;